MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 ---
 title: Q# Statements
-description: Learn about the correct use of statements in Q# code, including comments, namespaces, statement blocks and others.
+description: Learn about the correct use of statements in Q#, including function and operation declarations, variable declarations and assignments, and operation calls.
 author: QuantumWriter
 uid: microsoft.quantum.language.statements
 ms.author: Alan.Geller@microsoft.com